Plan Your Visit

 What We’re Asking You to Do for Yourself and Others

-- If you or a member of your party are sneezing, coughing, running a fever or generally unwell, please move your reservation and visit the Aquarium on a day when you all are feeling better.
+- If you or someone in your group is sneezing, coughing, running a fever or generally unwell, please move your reservation and visit the Aquarium on a day when everyone is feeling better.

-- Maintain the CDC-suggested 6’ social distance (the length of a sand tiger shark) between parties and stay in groups of 10 people or fewer.
+- Maintain the CDC-suggested 6’ social distance (the length of a sand tiger shark) between parties.

 - Wash your hands frequently with soap and water for 20 seconds or longer.